-The operation of printing the content of the list in the recursive version is as short as its iterative version.
+The recursive version of the operation of printing the content of the list is as short as its iterative version.
 It can be simply described in the following way:

 - if the list exists then print the value of its first element, - 2 print the content of the rest of the list.